qiboteam/vqe-sun/README.md

 **Returns**

 Text files containing the computed values for the `ENERGY`, `CURRENT` and `ENTROPY` for the Variational Quantum Eigensolver as well as the final optimized `PARAMETERS`.
-For the exact diagonalization, the `EXACT_ENERGY` and `EXACT_STATE` are returned in a text file as well.
+For the exact diagonalization, the `EXACT_ENERGY`, `EXACT_STATE` and `EXACT_CURRENT` are returned in a text file as well.